Distributed Systems Theory

 Latency Bounds

-Theorem: In synchronous system with diameter D:
+Theorem: in a synchronous system with diameter $D$:

-- Lower bound for agreement: D rounds
+- Lower bound for agreement: $D$ rounds

-- Upper bound with f failures: min(f+1, D) rounds
+- Upper bound with $f$ failures: $\min(f+1, D)$ rounds

 Recent Results (2023-2024):

-- Expected O(1) latency for optimistic Byzantine consensus
+- Expected $O(1)$ latency for optimistic Byzantine consensus

-- Adaptive adversary bounds tightened to O(f·polylog(n))
+- Adaptive-adversary bounds tightened to $O(f \cdot \mathrm{polylog}(n))$

 Message Complexity